modulexcite/Excel-Add-in-Create-tab-Menu/README.md

 # Excel-Add-in-Create-tab-Menu
-This code sample demonstrates a task pane app that is displayed in Excel 2013 when the app is first started.
+This code sample demonstrates a task pane add-in that is displayed in Excel 2013 when the add-in is first started.
 The task pane contains three tabs that are presented horizontally, each with a tab panel that contains some random text.
 Each tab also includes a button that is used to insert the text just from that tab into the worksheet.

 Figure 1 shows the task pane with the three-tab menu displayed.